sharikjavid/kotto/README.md

 Hello, World!
 ```

-Under the hood, kotto has statically generated a prompt set that includes the type signature of the `hello`.
-The model
+Under the hood, kotto has statically generated a prompt set that includes the type signature of the `hello` method.
+The
-then predicts that it needs to call the function with the argument `"Hello, World!"`.
-And that message gets written to
+model then predicts that it needs to call the function with the argument `"Hello, World!"`.
+And that message gets written
-stdout because of the `console.log` line.
+to stdout because of the `console.log` line.

 We can also use comments to tell the model a bit more about what we want.
 Let's ask it to speak [High Valyrian](https://gameofthrones.fandom.com/wiki/High_Valyrian):